Top 40 Software Testing Interview Questions

 1. What do you understand by software testing?

-Software testing is the procedure used to judge software programs’ effectiveness, accuracy, and usability.
+Software testing is the procedure for judging software programs’ effectiveness, accuracy, and usability.
 Therefore, software testing involves running a system or program to look for bugs, mistakes, or other flaws.
 The aim is to verify whether the code satisfies the client’s unique needs, expectations, and requirements.

 2. Explain the different types of software testing.